 With projections of increasing segment revenue for the upcoming years, it should be of no surprise that its year-on-year revenue growth also ranked amongst the leading categories across online commerce.
 Amongst the top e-retail categories in 2019, furniture e-commerce placed sixth in terms of year-on-year revenue growth right behind food & beverage sales.
 Additionally, the compound annual growth rate (CAGR) for the combined furniture and appliances e-commerce sales category is expected to reach 10.6 percent from the years 2017 to 2023.
 Amazon, one of the largest e-commerce platforms worldwide, accounted for 54 percent of U.S. online transactions in the furniture segment.

 Despite these encouraging sales figures, online sales of furniture and home furnishings still have a long way to go to become mainstream.
-In 2018, only 16 percent of consumers in the United States stated that they mostly bought or ordered their furniture and household goods online.
-Additionally, when reviewing online purchases in the past 12 months, less than a quarter of U.S. consumers reported to having bought furniture and household goods through e-commerce channels.
-Although there is a positive outlook for e-commerce furniture sales, their return rates paint a different picture.
-Just over half of online shoppers reported that they were very likely to keep their online furniture purchase – in comparison, almost 80 percent of respondents stated that they were very likely to keep food orders, and 70 percent stated the same for books and media orders.
-With the expansion of e-commerce sales of furniture and homeware goods, the majority of consumers are still completing their online furniture purchases via desktop computers.
-As many shoppers are still uncomfortable to commit to big ticket purchases via mobile, it is up to retailers to make potential buyers feel more comfortable about shopping online.
+In March 2019, only 14 percent of consumers in the United States stated that they mostly bought or ordered their furniture and household goods online.
+Additionally, when reviewing online purchases in the past 12 months, only a fifth of U.S. consumers reported to having bought furniture and household goods through e-commerce channels.
+Despite low mainstream adoption there is a positive outlook for e-commerce furniture sales as online furniture purchase return rates are very low.
+Only five percent of online furniture buyers returned an online furniture purchase in the past 12 months, compared to 25 percent of online fashion shoppers.